 AMD’s 3rd Gen Ryzen CPUs bring a lot of bang for your buck to the table and will make sure to accelerate your active work and Viewport Performance.
-The AMD Ryzen 7 3700X sports 8 Cores / 16 Threads that clock fairly high (3.6GHz Base, 4.4 GHz Turbo Clock) and can blaze through some of your renders in no time.
+The AMD Ryzen 5 3600XT sports 6 Cores / 12 Threads that clock fairly high and can blaze through some of your renders and simulations in no time.

-At this price point, the Nvidia GTX 1660 6GB, 16GB of DDR4-3000 RAM and Samsung 970 Evo Plus NVMe SSD easily step up to the task of making this a great budget PC-Build for CAD.
+At this price point, the Nvidia GTX 1660 Ti 6GB, 16GB of DDR4-3200 RAM, and the Adata XPG NVMe SSD easily step up to the task of making this a great budget PC-Build for CAD.

 Some Build notes:

-Stepping up the performance into a roughly 1600$ PC-Build, this configuration brings a 12-Core Ryzen 3900X CPU with it, which clocks higher and sports more cores for faster active work and rendering.
+Stepping up the performance at 1700$, this configuration brings an 8-Core Ryzen 5800X CPU with it, which clocks higher and sports more cores for faster active work and rendering.
 I added a third-party CPU Cooler, the beQuiet Dark Rock Pro 4 to the Build List, which is one of the best Air Coolers to keep the CPU nice and cool, even during sustained loads.

-The Nvidia RTX 2060 Graphics Card is a workhorse which will enable you to do some fast GPU rendering and will handle any OpenGL/Viewport related tasks without any hiccups.
+The Nvidia RTX 3070 Graphics Card is a workhorse that will enable you to do some fast GPU rendering and will handle any OpenGL/Viewport related tasks without any trouble.

-32GB of RAM and a 500GB Samsung 970 Evo Plus make sure you can work on complex CAD Projects and have multiple of them opened at the same time.
+32GB of RAM and a 1TBNVMe SSD make sure you can work on complex CAD Projects and have multiple of them opened at the same time.

-This 2800$ Intel PC Build brings with it all the bells and whistles that you can think of.
-Although the Intel i9 9900K CPU has less cores than the 3900X from AMD, those cores do clock higher and will make your active work snappier and smoother.
+This 2600$ AMD PC Build brings with it all the bells and whistles that you can think of.
+Although the AMD Ryzen 5950X CPU has 16 Cores those cores clock even higher than lower-core CPUs and will make your active work snappy and smooth.

-The GPU is an Nvidia 2080 Super is a beast of a Graphics Card, which will blaze through your GPU Renders in no time.
-True, if GPU rendering or other GPU intensive tasks aren’t part of your everyday work, this might be a bit overkill, but for those who can make use of it, it’s a great time-saver.
+The GPU is an Nvidia RTX 3080 which is a beast of a Graphics Card that will blaze through your GPU Renders in no time.
+True, if GPU rendering or other GPU intensive tasks aren’t part of your everyday work, this might be a bit overkill, but for those who can make use of it, it’s a time-saver.

-64GB of RAM make sure you’ll almost never have to close down a Project or Software again and the two 2TB SSDs make sure you have enough space for lots of Programs and Projects.
+64GB of RAM makes sure you’ll almost never have to close down a Project or Software again and a 2TB SSD makes sure you have enough space for lots of Programs and Projects.